 In December 2017, the Board of Directors of Sonoma Water, which operates the Occidental County Sanitation District’s (District) Wastewater Treatment Facility, approved a project for transporting untreated wastewater from the OCSD to the Airport-Larkfield-Wikiup Sanitation Zone (ALWSZ) for treatment, storage, and reuse to avoid future discharges into Dutch Bill Creek and potential violations of the District’s operating permit.

 The Project, which is currently under construction, will allow the Occidental County Sanitation District (District) to comply with conditions set forth by the North Coast Regional Water Quality Control Board in Order No. R1-2012-0101 (Order).
 This order requires the OCSD to cease discharging secondary treated recycled water to Dutch Bill Creek by January 31, 2018.
 The Project includes transporting untreated wastewater to the ALWSZ wastewater treatment facility for treatment, storage, and disposal.
 The ALWSZ wastewater treatment facility currently treats wastewater to secondary and tertiary standards and utilizes irrigation of agricultural lands for disposal of secondary and tertiary-treated recycled water.

-On August 19, 2016, the Water Agency released the Fish Habitat Flows and Water Rights Project (Fish Flow Project) Draft Environmental Impact Report (DEIR) for public review.
+On August 19, 2016, Sonoma Water released the Fish Habitat Flows and Water Rights Project (Fish Flow Project) Draft Environmental Impact Report (DEIR) for public review.
 The Fish Flow Project DEIR describes the Proposed Project, the purpose of the project, why it is necessary and the potential environmental impacts of the project.